Introduction to Stability Testing

 Why do we need to perform Stability Testing?

 Stability Testing helps in identifying defects when the system is pushed to harsh conditions.
 It prepares the system in advance for tolerating any stress that needs to be handled.
-Stability testing assists in getting to know the response to behavior when in stress.
+Stability testing assists in getting to know the response to behaviour when in stress.
 It helps in fixing defects or bugs which can enhance the stability of the software.
 By performing this test, the life of the software increases.
 The stability of any system can be found by performing these tests continuously.

 Stability Testing is an important non-functional testing technique.
 It helps in achieving performance when the system is under stress.
 It can determine the stability of different components like CPU, processor, and memory.
 Stability testing stabilizes the system and helps in delivering quality and long-lasting software.